Safe, Easy, Low-Cost Produce Handling: Farm Containers for Harvest and Storage

 • Containers are made of durable, smooth material, typically some type of plastic.
 There are holes or slits to allow water to drain and promote drying after use.

-• Rounded corners and smooth and shallow handles, lids and perforation holes make for easy scrubbing with most brushes.
+• Rounded corners and smooth, shallow handles, lids and perforation holes make for easy scrubbing with most brushes.

 • Containers are tough and sturdy so they will last.
-Plastic is thick and UV resistant, any hinges are extra beefy, sides may be reinforced with stainless steel rods.
+Plastic is thick and UV resistant, any hinges are extra beefy, and may be reinforced with stainless steel rods.

 • Container types are suited to the farm’s crops and procedures; they fit well within row and path spaces, onto transport vehicles from the field to the wash/pack area, and in storage or delivery vehicles to markets.